JoshuaMountain26/JoshuaMountain26/README.md

 # Hello my name is Joshua Mountain
 I am pursuing a career in tech and cybersecurity.
-I have aptitude to learn and solve complex problems and I adapt to fast paced environments and pressure.
+I am passionate to learn and solve complex problems and I adapt to fast paced environments and pressure.
 I value leaning dynamic skills, creating solutions and learning.

 What interests me in cybersecurity is the ever evolving environment that satisfies my versatile personality.